mllngtn/rouge-me/readme.md

 The guards can also see and hear you, and will chase you if you get all up in their grill.

+Guards cannot see you if you are behind them (NB this is currently only half finished - see message on latest commit)

 If they lose track of you, they will return to their original patrol path.

 If they catch you, you can see a delightful ASCII game over screen.